aristovinceselvanathan/TIPS/src/Assignment11/ErrorHandling/Readme.md

 **ZeroDivisionError**<br>

 I have used the try and catch block to handle the zero division error and checking the finally will be executed always.
-To create the zero division error in the code created empty array and tried to divide the number with number in array at index 0.
+The ZeroDivision Exception will be thrown when the user enter the operand 2 as zero, by the try catch block is used to handle the error.

 ![Alt text](ErrorHandlingScreenShots/01-ZeroDivisionError.png)